 During the first half of the 90s, singles charts were flooded by Eurodance tracks.
-Not much of acts of this kind achieved success in the albums side, not much except Ace Of Base.
+Not many acts of this genre achieved success in the albums side, virtually none except Ace Of Base.

 It started just like the others yet.
 In mid-1993, their first single All That She Wants was a sizeable hit, peaking at #2 and sitting 13 weeks inside the Top 5.
 Their second single Wheel Of Fortune was much weaker, peaking at #21.
 The third, Happy Nation, debuted at #34 and was still not Top 10 after 14 weeks.
 In total, eleven months passed since the album release and eight months since their single debut, but the album still had the trajectory of a one-hit wonder album meaning a decent peak of #5 but a very short life in high areas before dropping out.